saaspegasus/pegasus-docs/python/uv.md

 make restart
 ```

-The `make requiements` command can also be used to sync your `uv.lock` file and rebuild / restart your containers.
+The `make requirements` command can also be used to sync your `uv.lock` file and rebuild / restart your containers.

 #### Upgrading a package